aval95/road_sign_recognition/README.md

-Autonomouse driving - Road Sign Recognition
+Autonomous driving - Road Sign Recognition
 Computer Vision final project A.Y.
 2017-2018

 Use of computer vision techniques and machine learning (multiple classes SVM) as explained in the document CV_FinalProject_ValenteAlex_1173742.pdf